 It doesn't create the same bulbous stalk.
-It is produced for its fragile leaves, which are used as a herb.
+Its fragile leaves are used as a herb.
 Herb fennel also bears seeds which have a licorice-like taste and are used as a spice.

 - Sow fennel directly by planting the seeds in early spring.
 This is because fennel seeds are slow to sprout.

-- Once the seedlings are established, thin them to maintain ten inches of spacings between each fennel plant.
+- Once the seedlings are established, thin them to maintain 10 inches of space in between each fennel plant.

 - You can also set the fennel seeds in containers.

 - Fennel is a deep-rooted plant.
-It will need a container at least 12 inches deep.
-Fill it with light soil and some combined pebbles for drainage.
-Check out our Planters, Pots & Benches collections here for the right container or planter!
+It will need a container of at least 12 inches deep.
+Fill it with light soil and some pebbles for drainage.

 - Hill up the bulb around soil and cover it to prevent it from becoming green.
 It also keeps the bulb sweet and white.